nasa-jpl/ION-DTN/gh-pages/docs/ION-TestSet-Readme.md

 Exclude files can exist in any of the following formats:

 - `.exclude_OS-TYPE`: Disables a test for an operating system that it does not run successfully on.
-Acceptable values to fill in for OS-TYPE are "windows", "linux", "mac", and "solaris".
+Acceptable values to fill in for OS-TYPE are "linux", "mac", and "solaris".

 - `.exclude_BP-VERSION`: Disables a test for a version of the bundle protocol that it does not run correctly or does not make sense with.
 As of ION 4.0.0, the acceptable values to fill in for `BP-VERSION` are "bpv6" and "bpv7".